Getting Started with the API Client

 # Change status from 'inbox' to 'published'

-# Publish to a specific project
+# Add the published resource to a project

 Working with Annotations